JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### artifactsDir
 {id="tasks-runideperformancetest-artifactsdir"}

-Path to directory where performance test artifacts (IDE logs, snapshots, screenshots, etc.) will be stored.
+Path to the directory where performance test artifacts (IDE logs, snapshots, screenshots, etc.) will be stored.
 If the directory doesn't exist, it will be created.

 {style="narrow"}